Greg Preston thought about dying.

 warehouse office or the vans outside.
 He wondered for the hundredth time if they would be enough.

-certainly not in southern California.
-Greg Preston was the bait, and no matter how many cops backed him up, he still
+not in southern California.
+Greg Preston was the bait, and no matter how many cops backed him up, he still felt naked and

 An odd bit of old English poetry swirled into his head.
 Now who wrote that?
 Allingham, maybe.